Arize-ai/client_python/src/arize/_generated/api_client/docs/ResourceRestrictionsApi.md

 List active resource restrictions the authenticated user is permitted to manage.
-A restriction is returned only if the caller can manage it — i.e. an account/org admin (via admin escalation), a holder of the `PROJECT_RESTRICT` permission in the project's space, or a holder of `PROJECT_RESTRICT` granted directly on the project.
+A restriction is returned only if the caller can manage it — i.e. an account/org admin (via admin escalation), a holder of the correct permissions in the parent resource or a holder of the correct permissions granted directly on the resource.

 Results are paginated; use `limit` and `cursor` for subsequent pages.
 Because entries are authorization-filtered after a page is read, a page may contain fewer items than `limit` (or be empty) while `has_more` is still `true`.
 Clients MUST keep paging until `has_more` is `false` — do not stop on an empty page.

-Use the optional `resource_type` query param to filter to a single resource type.
-When omitted, `PROJECT` restrictions are returned (currently the only supported type).
+The `resource_type` query parameter is optional.
+When omitted, restrictions of all supported types are returned in one merged list.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>